Florennum/ConservationMode/README.md

 ```
 (turns off conservation)

-I don't that there is a need for further explanation.
+I don't think that there is a need for further explanation.

 # Encountering issues?
 Report them in the [issue tracker.](https://github.com/Florennum/ConservationMode/issues)